-As seen in Table 7, the four perturbations above (PP, SP, EFA and SR) that alter the original prompt still maintain the semantics as intended in almost all cases.
+As seen in Table 9 in the appendix, the four perturbations above (PP, SP, EFA and SR) that alter the original prompt still maintain the semantics as intended in almost all cases.

-236 237 3.2 FEATURIZATION
+3.2 Featurization

 Now based on the above strategies we can construct features to train our confidence model.
 For each of the first five strategies above we create two types of features: i) based on semantics of the outputs and ii) based on lexical overlap.
 For the SRC these are not relevant so we create a different feature as seen below.